SunnyChon/WS51_4CH_MUSIC/README.md

 # Usage
 Software : (As shown in the python program)
 Hardware : Connect P11, P12, P13, and P14 together with some resistors, and then connect them to the amplifier.

+# Notes
+The MIDI to code converter program is written by DeepSeek.